 Briscoe Western Art Museum

-Named for the late Texas governor Dolph Briscoe Jr., the Briscoe Western Art Museum takes visitors through a visual and educational journey of five centuries of American West and Texas history, art, and culture through art and artifact exhibits.
+Named for the late Texas governor Dolph Briscoe Jr., the Briscoe Western Art Museum takes visitors through a visual and educational journey spanning five centuries of American West and Texas history, art, and culture through art and artifact exhibits.
+Permanent exhibits explore Native American cultures, the building itself which used to be the city's first public library building, the life and legacy of Governor Briscoe, the Hispanic influence in Texas, Western art created by women, and traditional cowboy arts.
+The museum also offers rotating and temporary exhibits.

 Backstory and Context

-Nestled along the San Antonio River Walk, the museum resides within San Antonio’s first public library building.
-The historic location is also home to the Jack Guenther Pavilion and the McNutt Courtyard and Sculpture Garden.
-The Briscoe Western Art Museum takes visitors on a journey from the Spanish Conquest to modern day Texas and hosts several events, including Tuesday Nights @ the Briscoe, West Gallery Talks, a book club, tours, a film series, the Yanaguana Indian Arts Market, a lecture series and Lil Partners, a program for children and families.
+The library was built in the 1930s and operated until 1968 when it became home to the Hertzberg Circus museum.
+That closed in 2005 and the building was renovated over the next several years until the Briscoe Western Art Museum opened in 2013.
+Governor Briscoe and his wife, Janey, spearheaded the effort to establish the museum.
+It is also home to the Jack Guenther Pavilion and the McNutt Courtyard and Sculpture Garden, and hosts several events, including Tuesday Nights @ the Briscoe, West Gallery Talks, a book club, tours, a film series, the Yanaguana Indian Arts Market, a lecture series, and Lil Partners, which is designed for children and families.